tinko26/ao.net/docs/namespaces/ao.bits.md

 # Ao.Bits

-The `Ao.Bits` namespace contains a single static class with extension methods for integers.
+The `Ao.Bits` namespace contains a single static class with extension methods that get or set, respectively, bits of integer values.

-## Extension methods for integers

-The `Extensions` class contains methods that get or set bits of integer values, respectively.

-### Get bits
+## Get bits

 ```csharp
 var a = 0x12345678U;